MingweiSamuel/TeemoJS/README.md

 - `distFator` [float 0..1]: Factor to multiply rate limits by.
 This can be changed at any time using the `api.setDistFactor(x)` method.
 For example, if your API key was distributed across two computers, you could set this to 0.5.
 - `key` [OPTIONAL string]: Overrides the `key` argument passed into the constructor.
 Do not set unless you actually use this key.

 Only modify the following properties if you know what you're doing.
+This is mainly documentation for future reference.

 - `prefix` [interpolated string]: String containing the protocol and host without a trailing forward slash.
 May have one `%s` for the region or none if the API has no separate regions.
 - `defaultBuckets` [object[]]: Array of configuration options for a rate limit's default buckets.
 These buckets remain in use until the actual rate limit is detected via headers.
 Each must have at least `timespan` (in milliseconds) and `limit`.